Our team of expert employment law solicitors is well versed in identifying and dealing with issues of discrimination at work.

 If you believe you have been discriminated because of one of these characteristics then you should take legal advice.

-Often, the benefit of being able to claim discrimination is that there is potentially no cap in any compensation, whereas, claims for unfair dismissal are now capped at the lesser of one year’s salary or £76,574 (as at 6/4/13).
+Often, the benefit of being able to claim discrimination is that there is potentially no cap in any compensation, whereas, claims for unfair dismissal are capped at £86,444, or 52 weeks gross salary- whichever is the lower.
+This is in addition to the basic award which can be ordered by the Tribunal of up to a maximum of £15,750.
+(These figures are from 6th April 2019).
 Further, with claims of discrimination you are entitled to claim “injury to feeling”, which may involve you receiving substantial compensation if it can be shown that you have suffered unlawful discrimination.

 If you believe you have been subjected to unlawful discrimination you are entitled to pursue a claim before an Employment Tribunal.
 That claim could be pursued against your employer but also, where there is an individual perpetrator of discriminatory treatment (for example, as in an harassment case), against the individual perpetrator.
 For any such claim you will need to specify each and every alleged “act” of discrimination and this can often be very difficult without an intricate knowledge of the Equality Act and how it applies.